ForNetCode/web-sugar/README.md

 We provide [startup template](https://github.com/ForNetCode/web-sugar-startup) for this project.

 ## What's more
-Sometimes we would rewrite the codebase if it could not support our projects, just like switch Scalatra to Playframework for Async.
-So we could not promise this project would be long term support.
+Sometimes we would rewrite the codebase if it could not support our projects, just like switch Scalatra to Tapir for Async.
+So we could not promise this project would be long-term support.

 ## License
 Apache License 2.0